lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/removal.md

 In this example, there are three lots of cinder blocks.
 The blocks are from the _All/Building Materials_ category, where _FIFO_ is set as the removal strategy.
-In the Inventory Valuation Report, the three different receipts are listed with the amounts.
+In the **Inventory Valuation Report** , the three different receipts are listed with the amounts.

 ![View of the lots of cinder blocks in the inventory valuation report.](../../../../../_images/inventory-valuation-bricks.png)